kuruparan/kuruparan.github.io/_pages/about.md

 ---
 Recent Updates
 ======

+*Dec 14 2019 - Delivered Global AI Bootcamp session on Azure and DataScience at Microsoft SriLanka

 *Dec 5 2019 - Presented a Research Paper at DICTA 2019 ,Australia

 *Nov 25 2019 - Presented a Research Paper at Malaysia